Rappahannock Westminster Canterbury

 Since 2021 vs. Virginia state average

 Overall vs. VA average 0 Worse No metrics in this bucket.
-1 Better Metrics better than Virginia average:
+0 Better No metrics in this bucket.

 Inspections Info State inspections evaluate whether the facility meets health and safety standards.